Do you hate being a lawyer?

-It’s just not what you thought it would be.
-You feel exhausted, perhaps even completely burnt out.
+Perhaps it’s just not what you thought it would be.
+You feel exhausted, or even completely burnt out.
 You have very little free time to spend with your loved ones.
 If you’ve already started a family, you feel guilty for not seeing them enough.
 If you haven’t, you wonder how you’d ever be able to fit it in.

 Initially, you were sucked into the profession by the promise of high earnings, but now you’re simply not paid your worth.
 Then there’s the office politics, long commute, impossible targets, and fighting for promotion.
 Perhaps you feel that you’ve lost yourself and don’t even know where your passions lie anymore.
 You’re trudging through each day, hoping things will be better tomorrow.
 They never are.

 Does this sound familiar?
 Then you’re not alone.
-It is a common problem in the legal profession.
+It is a common problem in the legal profession, whether you’re working in house or for a law firm.
 LawCare’s Life In The Law survey revealed that 69% of respondents had suffered from mental ill-health in the previous twelve months.
 It’s not surprising, given everything that modern lawyers are up against.

 But is there a solution?

 We believe so.
-You probably don’t hate being a lawyer itself.
+Before you start looking into alternative careers for lawyers, hold off the job search for a minute.
+The truth is that you probably don’t hate being a lawyer itself.
 After all, there must be some reason for choosing it in the first place.
-It can be an interesting, exciting, and rewarding career.
+As career options go, it can be an interesting, exciting, and rewarding one.
 But traditional law firms are broken.
 They don’t serve their lawyers or their clients in the way that they should.

-If you want to be a lawyer but don’t want the disadvantages, the consultancy model offers all this and more, leading to happier lawyers who enjoy what they do.
+If you’re thinking of leaving the law for any of these reasons, the platform law model offers all this and more, leading to happier lawyers who enjoy what they do.

 Consultant lawyers work for themselves with the support of a firm like Setfords behind them.
-So, our lawyers can set their own hours, targets, and clients whilst we take care of the admin.
+This means that our lawyers can set their own hours, targets, and clients whilst we take care of the admin.
 On top of this, they can keep a larger percentage of their billings compared to working at a traditional firm – up to 80%.